NYC Premises Liability Lawyer: What Is Premises Liability?

 Premises liability is a division of the law that plays a significant role in many personal injury cases throughout the state.
 It is not at all uncommon for the victim of an accident to have sustained their injuries while on another person’s property.
 This can be on the site of a personal home or in a public area such as a local grocery store or tourist attraction.

-At Sakkas, Cahn & Weiss, LLP, we handle all types of premises liability claims in New York and beyond, including the following:
+At Sakkas, Cahn & Weiss, LLP, our premises liability attorneys handle all types of premises liability claims in New York and beyond, including the following:

 - Apartment accidents – Those who live in apartments are typically leasing from a landlord.
 This means that while an individual may be responsible for many aspects of the apartment itself, all shared property can fall under the realm of a “premises” as it relates to this type of claim.
 Say, for example, an individual was electrocuted from exposed wires in a shared laundry room at the apartment.
 This individual would be able to file a premises liability claim against the landlord and possibly even the maintenance workers responsible for its upkeep.